 The main collection of around 200 games (mainly eurogames†) resides in the B&B part of the house, in the 'function room' which serves as either a TV lounge or a gaming room.
 There are two large tables here, and another in the main lounge.
 These are separate from the two large dining room tables which may be available depending on what catering we are doing for you.

 These facilities are available to you if you book into the B&B part of the house either as a straightforward B&B booking or as a larger group booking that has booked both the B&B and some of the adjoining self-catering apartments.

 Under normal circumstances, those solely booking the self-catering accommodation don't have access to our games library or games room.
 However, there's plenty of scope for your own gaming in the apartments - especially the 3-bed Nursery apartment (mid-blue to the right of the floor plan) or the 2-bed Coach House.
 Both have sizeable lounges (the Coach House's lounge is bigger) and if you talk to us nicely we're happy to arrange more or larger tables in there.

 This would seem to suit lengthy RPG sessions and the like.

-It is unlikely that any self-organised gaming stay will work out cheaper than a DellCon.
-That's because we subsidise DellCon's because we get quite a bit of gaming time in ourselves, and it's agreed we don't do the some of the usual servicing of rooms, etc., however, if you want to emulate a 'Standard DellCon' then the pricing won't be far off.
+It is unlikely that any self-organised gaming stay will work out cheaper than one of our own DellCon weekends.
+We subsidise DellCon's because we get quite a bit of gaming time in ourselves, however, if you want to emulate a 'Standard DellCon' then the pricing won't be far off.

 When we agree a price it will be for the whole booking.
 If you want to make adjustments within the group to balance the large en-suite B&B rooms with the apartment rooms, then that is your challenge to solve.
 For DellCon we solved it with a first come, best room approach.